Depending on conditions of the Blaeberry Forest Service Road

 After reaching the Blaeberry River, climbing very gradually, the David Thompson Heritage Trail runs along the river to Lambe Creek.
 Here, the Blaeberry River is in a deep, lush fir forested valley, as the trail sometimes runs right next to the river, and sometimes runs a short ways away with the river below the trail.
 The forested steep side of the valley across the river is cut by creeks that flow into the river.
 On the trail side of the river, the trail crosses only a few small creeks, until it reaches Lambe Creek at the 4.7 mile mark.
 Rugged peaks can be seen when looking both up and down the river valley.

-For the first 2.3 miles along the river (mile 0.4 - 2.7), Doubt Hill rises steeply to the right (west of the trail).
+For the first 2.3 miles along the river (mile 0.4 - 2.7), Doubt Hill rises steeply to the left (west of the trail).
 At about mile 1.2, the top of Doubt Hill can be seen as the trail runs through the lower area of a rock slide that came down one of the steepest slopes of Doubt Hill.
-After passing Doubt Hill, the forested slopes of Mount Termier rise to the right of the trail from mile 2.7 to Lambe Creek at mile 4.7.
+After passing Doubt Hill, the forested slopes of Mount Termier rise to the left of the trail from mile 2.7 to Lambe Creek at mile 4.7.
 However, the top of Mount Termier can not be seen due to the terrain and thick forest.

 This is a segment of the GDT (Great Divide Trail)